On Github likedaang / sass-compass

 You must compile your sass stylesheets into CSS when they change.
 This can be done in one of the following ways:

-To compile on demand:compass compile [path/to/project] To monitor your project for changes and automatically recompile:compass watch [path/to/project]
+To compile on demand:compass compile [path/to/project] To monitor your project for changes and automatically recompile:compass watch [path/to/project](Also remember to import your newly compiled css files in your html doc)

 If this sort of thing frightens you...